rajivpoddar/logmmse/README.md

 **return**

-A 1d or 2d Numpy array representing the enhanced signal
+A 1d or 2d (number of frames, channels) Numpy array representing the enhanced signal

 ### Contribute ###